 Programme Title Bachelor in Accounting and Finance

 Awarding Institution Applied Science University

 Teaching Institution Applied Science University

 Programme licensed by Ministry of Education, Kingdom of Bahrain

 Final Qualification Bachelor Degree

-Academic Year 2022-2023
+Academic Year 2023-2024

 Language of Study English

 Mode of Study Full Time

-Dr Hafnida Hasan
+Dr. Hafnida Hasan

 Programme Leader Office No: 16036314

 Trogramme Leader E-mail: hafnida.hasan@asu.edu.bh

 Room No. 523

-The Accounting and Finance programme encompasses a range of core specialisations within the Accounting and Finance field and its functional areas such as Financial Reporting, Auditing, Governance and Professional Ethics, Taxation, Cost and Management Accounting, Investment, Risk Management, Financial Markets, Islamic Finance, and Data Analytics.
-These are underpinned by courses which provide students with a solid foundation in the concepts of management and economics and with a range of courses aimed to equip him/her with key transferable skills, including communication, interpersonal and leadership skills, and critical and analytical thinking skills enabling students to competently and effectively identify and solve business problems which involve the application accounting and finance techniques.
-The programme is structured to allow students to progressively build their knowledge, skills and competencies throughout their studies.
+The Accounting and Finance programme encompasses a range of core disciplines within the field of Accounting and Finance and its functional areas such as: Financial Reporting, Auditing, Governance & Professional Ethics, Taxation, Cost & Management accounting, Investment, Risk Management, Financial Markets, Islamic Finance, & Data Analytics.
+These are underpinned by courses which provide students with a solid foundation in the concepts of management, and economics and with a range of courses aimed to equip him/her with key transferable skills including communication, interpersonal and leadership skills, and, critical and analytical thinking skills enabling students to competently and effectively identify and solve business problems which involve the application accounting and finance techniques.
+The programme is structured to allow students to progressively build their knowledge, skills and competencies throughout the period of their study.

-The Accounting and Finance Systems programme aims to:
+The Accounting and Finance programme aims to:

 - Provide the graduate with critical and detailed knowledge and understanding of accounting, finance and related fields. - 2.
-Prepare the graduate to be capable of applying specialist-level skills in accounting, finance and related fields to deal with business problems in a well-defined and loosely defined contexts.
+Prepare the graduate to be capable to applying specialist level skills in accounting, finance and related fields to deal with business problems in both well-defined and loosely defined contexts.

-- 3. Develop the graduate's skills to critically analyse and evaluate accounting and finance information, concepts, and practices to plan and undertake scientific research to identify complex business problems and recommend relevant solutions. - 4.
-Develop the graduate's professional skills to communicate with peers and specialists using appropriate ICT. - 5.
-Prepare the graduate to operate at a specialist level autonomously or within a team in well-defined and loosely defined context while having responsibility for related decision-making and the work of others.
+- 3. Develop the graduate's skills to critically analyze and evaluate accounting and finance information, concepts, and practices to plan and undertake a scientific research to identify complex business problems and recommend relevant solutions. - 4.
+Develop the graduate's professional skills to communicate with peers and specialist using appropriate ICT. - 5.
+Prepare the graduate to operate at a specialist level autonomously or within a team in a in both well-defined and loosely defined contexts, while having responsibility for related decision-making and the work of others.

-A- The student should obtain a Secondary School Certificate or its equivalent, certified by the Ministry of Education in the Kingdom of Bahrain with an average of no less than 60% or equivalent.
+A- The student should obtain a Secondary School Certificate or its equivalent certified by the Ministry of Education in the Kingdom of Bahrain with an average of no less than 60% or equivalent.

-B- Students with averages below 60% may be admitted to the University, provided that they meet one of the following criteria:
+B- Students with averages below 60% may be admitted in the University, provided that they meet one of the following criteria: